-- drench effectively at weaning and/or early summer - · vaccinate at marking and weaning - provide selenium and/or vitamin E over summer - wig/jet if appropriate - provide access to fresh, clean and cool water.
+- · drench effectively at weaning and/or early summer - · vaccinate at marking and weaning - provide selenium or other trace elements over summer in deficient areas - wig/jet if appropriate - · provide access to fresh, clean and cool water.

 Monitor progress

 Good management of weaners means knowing their weights and condition scores.
 Check a small sample when the weaners are in the yards.
 Monitoring reduces reliance on luck.